Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Proof of Theorems

 The benefit of working with the approximation in the previous display is that when integrating we can factor our integrand into the product of terms involving $\lambda_1$ and terms involving $\lambda_i$ for $i\in\{2,\ldots,n-1\}$.
 The term involving $\lambda_1$ are quite simple, basically boiling down to the pdf of a gamma distributed random variable.
 The term with $\lambda_i$ for $i>1$ requires the approximation of

-We achieve this through using a matrix representation of the beta-Laguerre ensemble by \cite{dumitriu2002matrix} to express $\sum_{i=2}^n\lambda_i$ and $\sum_{i=2}^n\left(\lambda_i-p\beta\right)^2$ as sums of independent random variables.
-We are then able to develop approximations to the expected value in \eqref{eq:IntroExpectedValue}, see Lemma \ref{lemma1'}.
+We achieve this through using a matrix representation of the $\beta$-Laguerre ensemble by \cite{dumitriu2002matrix} to express $\sum_{i=2}^n\lambda_i$ and $\sum_{i=2}^n\left(\lambda_i-p\beta\right)^2$ as sums of independent random variables.
+We are then able to develop approximations to the expected value in \eqref{eq:IntroExpectedValue}, see Lemma \ref{lemma1'} in the Supplementary Material.